Smontillo/BCS_VSC/README.md

 # BCS_VSC
-Minimization of the Bardeen–Cooper–Schrieffer (BCS) like equations for the Tavis-Cummings Hamiltonian
+Minimization of the Bardeen–Cooper–Schrieffer (BCS) like equations for the Tavis-Cummings Hamiltonian for Vibrational Strong Coupling (VSC)